nirucon/cachy-arch-dwm/README.md

 # cachy-arch-dwm
-My post install script for CachyOS and vanilla Arch with DWM
+Post install script for CachyOS and vanilla Arch with my DWM setup (only for myself!)

 ./cachy-arch-dwm-installer.sh --dry-run